sappo/zlogger/README.md

         initiator.
 It it used to collect things from peers.
 Collectables are e.g. ACKs or arbitrary data.

-Please add @discuss section in ../src/zecho.c.
+Please add '@discuss' section in './../src/zecho.c'.

 This is the class interface: